-Over the years, the National Agricultural Research & Education System (NARES) under the aegis of ICAR is serving the cause of agriculture through generation of new agro-technologies and has contributed significantly to usher the Green Revolution in the country and improve the national food and nutritional security.
+Over the years, the National Agricultural Research and Education System (NARES) under the aegis of Indian Council of Agricultural Research (ICAR) is serving the cause of agriculture through generation of new agro-technologies and has contributed significantly to usher the Green Revolution in the country and improve the national food and nutritional security.
 As a result of science led developments in farming India ranks among the leading producers of major cereals, fruits, vegetables, milk, eggs and fish.
-The overall internal rates of return to public investment in agricultural research during the period 1975 to 2005 turned out to be 29% for rice, 38% for wheat, 28% for maize, 39% for Sorghum, 31% for Pearl millet , 34% for gram, 57% for pigeon pea, 18% for groundnut, 20% for rapeseed & mustard, and 39% for cotton.
+The overall internal rates of return to public investment in agricultural research during the period 1975-2005 turned out to be 29 per cent for rice, 38 per cent for wheat, 28 per cent for maize, 39 per cent for sorghum, 31 per cent for pearl millet, 34 per cent for chickpea, 57 per cent for pigeonpea, 18 per cent for groundnut, 20 per cent for rapeseed & mustard, and 39 per cent for cotton.